x

 Nuclear War

-Combining our new MD-1 Children's Gas Mask with an NBC-77 SOF gas mask filter and a lightweight hose-and-pouch system, our Children's Nuclear & Pandemic Protection Kit offers all-in-one protection from a wide range of chemical, biological, and nuclear threats.
-In addition, the included Thyrosafe tablets provide crucial frontline protection against potential radiation exposure.
+Combining our new MD-1 Children's Gas Mask with an NBC-77 SOF gas mask filter and a lightweight hose-and-pouch system, our Children's Nuclear & Pandemic Protection Kit offers all-in-one protection from a myriad of chemical, biological, and nuclear threats.
+Plus, the included Thyrosafe tablets provide crucial frontline protection against potential radiation exposure.

-After the exchange, the world would never be the same.
-It is terrible that this must appear in an article about threats to children, but this is our reality, so we must be ready for it.
+Once again, it is terrible that considerations such as this must appear in an article about threats to children.
+This, however, is our reality, so we must ready ourselves for it accordingly.

 Making Your Own Child Safety Kit

-So, what should you have on hand if you make your child's safety kit?
-The following information should be included.
-I recommend printing this formation on a half sheet of paper and laminating it.
+So, what should you have on hand whilst compiling your child's safety kit?
+In this regard, we recommend printing the following information on a half sheet of paper and laminating it:

 • First, middle, and last name